Results 1 - 10

 , 1996

 "...
 Shared virtual memory is a software technique to provide shared memory on a network of computers without special hardware support.
-Although several relaxed consistency models and implementations are quite effective, there is still a considerable performance gap between the "software-only" approach a ..."
+Although several relaxed consistency models and implementations are quite effective, there is still a considerable performance gap between the "software-only" ..."

 Abstract